arpitbatra123/personal-website/posts/lyrics-that-go-beyond-words.md

 ---
 title: lyrics that go beyond words
-date: "2019-12-08"
+date: '2019-12-08'
+updatedAt: '2020-05-10'
+tags:
+  - 'collections'
 ---

 > tl:dr

-[Here's](https://open.spotify.com/playlist/53EwdQFx9sh6boC36Ktm1l?si=jJ3rDJFeRtmoooCqiII6kA) a spotify playlist with songs that I think have really meaningful lyrics.
+[Here's](https://open.spotify.com/playlist/53EwdQFx9sh6boC36Ktm1l?si=jJ3rDJFeRtmoooCqiII6kA) a Spotify playlist with songs that I think have really meaningful lyrics.

 > end tl:dr

 I listen to a lot of different genres of music but songs that have meaningful lyrics are the ones I connect to the most.
 This post is a collection of sorts of the song lyrics I felt a connect with as they remain relevant long after the music fades down.
-I've also attempted to translate some of the non-english lyrics to english while also trying to maintain their sanctity.
+I've also attempted to translate some of the non-english lyrics to english while trying to maintain their sanctity.

+**💡 Tip : You can click on any lyrics title to listen to the song on Youtube.**

 ## [मेरा कुछ सामान](https://www.youtube.com/watch?v=OlvXDGJAMT0)